Updated: Jan 4

 It also tackles the most existential of all questions in our human experience - what is happiness and where can we find it?

 The book is by no means a definitive guide to happiness … but it does offer our readers a resolution.
 The story ends with an insight into the nature and source of happiness - or as we like to think of it, a seed of wisdom on happiness.
-Our hope in producing the book was that this seed of wisdom blossom with time and helps guide our young readers on their journey through life.

 What is the right age to talk about happiness with children?